dannya115/aoc22/README.md

 # Advent of Code 2022
 My solutions to the problems in Python (C# solutions to come).
-Day 7 and Day 11 are yet to be completed.
+Day 7 is yet to be completed.